npgsql/doc/index.md

 ## Getting Help

-The best way to get help for Npgsql is to post a question to Stack Overflow and tag it with the `npsgql` tag.
+The best way to get help for Npgsql is to post a question to Stack Overflow and tag it with the `npgsql` tag.
 If you think you've encountered a bug or want to request a feature, open an issue in the appropriate project's github repository.

 ## License